 Cisco Emergency Responder (ER) routes emergency (911) calls to the correct Public Safety Answering Point (PSAP).
 It also provides the PSAP with the correct calling line ID of the originating device so that the PSAP can respond to the correct physical location of the incident and call the party back in the event that the call is disconnected.
 Cisco ER uses JTAPI to integrate with Unified CM.
 Emergency calls are routed to Cisco ER via a CTI route point, then Cisco ER decides which PSAP to forward the call to and what calling line ID to display.
-Cisco ER tracks each endpoint on the network to determine its physical location by using Simple Network Management Protocol (SNMP) and Cisco Discovery Protocol (CDP) to discover the physical port and specific Cisco Catalyst Ethernet switch to which the endpoint is connected.
-If CDP is not available, Cisco ER can be configured to locate endpoints by their IP subnet instead.
+Cisco ER tracks each endpoint on the network to determine its physical location by using Simple Network Management Protocol (SNMP) and Cisco Discovery Protocol (CDP) to discover the physical port and specific Cisco ER can be configured to locate endpoints by their IP subnet instead.
 Cisco ER then correlates this information with the physical location of the switch and stores the information in its database.

-Both Cisco Unified Video Advantage and the Cisco IP Video Phone 7985 support CDP for the purpose of Cisco ER discovery.
-Cisco Unified Video Advantage does not send CDP messages to the switch directly but relies on its associated Cisco Unified IP Phone for this support.
-Therefore, if a Video Telephony user dials 911, Cisco ER is able to route the call to the correct PSAP.
+Cisco SCCP video devices support CDP for the purpose of Cisco ER discovery.
+Therefore, if a video telephony user dials 911, Cisco ER is able to route the call to the correct PSAP.